General

 4. The panel thickness

-We actually test and have lab verified results for the strength of our heavy duty synthetic ice connection systems.
-I would love to compare results with other companies…but the reality is that we also sell a jigsaw puzzle / dovetail system as well – but we are not so naive that we are going to call it “heavy duty” because we know better.
-The bottom line is that certain products are better suited for certain applications.
-There is no one size fits all in this business – so please don’t fall for that type of marketing or salesmanship.
+We actually test and have lab-verified results for the strength of our heavy-duty synthetic ice connection systems.
+I would love to compare results with other companies.
+However, the reality is that we also sell a jigsaw puzzle / dovetail system as well.
+But we are not so naive that we are going to call it “heavy duty” because we know better.
+The bottom line is that some products are better than others.
+Anyone can dismantle what most companies call a heavy-duty system.
+Moreover, these systems are easy to vandalize and even steal.
+This has happened in outdoor public spaces!

 Posted in General | Comments Off on Heavy Duty Synthetic Ice